Slaitroc/RicciPaoliGrisoni/RASD.md

 3. The user provides their email and password.
 4. The platform validates the credentials.
 5. The platform confirms the credentials and logs in the User.
-6. The User is redirected to the platform's homepage.
+6. The User is redirected to the platform's Dashboard.

 **Exit Conditions:** The User is logged in.